The Kensington Diary

 Temperatures in April are high with ~30 °C in the day but you avoid the rainy season which occurs from May to October.
 Similar to Seychelles, there will be rain, but it will likely be short showers that don't last long.

-Runner up: Seclusion on a remote island for a complete switch off and R&R
+Perfect for: Seclusion on a remote island for a complete switch off and R&R

 3) Turks and Caicos